octfx/mediawiki-extension-WebP/README.md

 # WebP Extension
-While this has been in active use on star-citizen.wiki for over a year, I still deem this somewhat experimental.
+While this has been in active use on star-citizen.wiki for over a year, I still deem this somewhat experimental, as many edge-cases (may) remain.

 Upon file upload this extension creates a WebP version of the uploaded image.